Use Customer-Managed Encryption Keys (CMEK) at Rest

 +

-Capella encrypts database volumes at rest.
+Capella encrypts cluster volumes at rest.
 You can move control of the keys from Couchbase to your own key management system (KMS).

-By default, all databases in Couchbase Capella use your database’s cloud provider KMS to encrypt database volumes at rest.
+By default, all clusters in Couchbase Capella use your cluster’s cloud provider KMS to encrypt cluster volumes at rest.
 Instead of using this Couchbase-managed solution, you can create your own encryption keys for data at rest using customer-managed encryption keys (CMEK).
 By managing your encryption keys, you control their configuration, rotation cycles, geographic storage location, and can directly revoke them.

-Customer-managed encryption keys for backups are not available at this time.
-To manage your encryption keys for backups, you can run your backup outside of Capella.
+Customer-managed encryption keys for bucket backups are not available at this time.
+To manage your encryption keys for a bucket backup, you can run your backup outside Capella.
+If you use CMEK on your cluster for encryption at rest, Capella encrypts your cluster backups with the same key used to encrypt your cluster storage.

 Key Management Provider Support